-You can either pursue B.Sc. or M.Sc. in Life Science, and during these courses, you will also learn about the different species of animals.
+You can either pursue B.Sc. life science course or M.Sc. life science course, and during these courses, you will also learn about the different species of animals.
 The total duration of B.Sc. is three years, and the entire duration of M.Sc. is two years.
 The courses are divided into semesters and each year has two semesters.
 For the students interested in Science & research should opt for the course in Life Science.
 The student with good microscopic skills and computer skills can also do well in this field.
 Today, in this article, we will talk about the two major Life Science Courses, which includes B.Sc. & M.Sc.

 Let us move ahead and check out the information now.